Photo Editing Software

 The modern version of GraphicConverter is far more complex than any program I have mentioned so far.
 You will likely have to refer to the user manual, tutorials or other sources of information to learn how to use some of its photo editing capabilities.
 The good news is that sometimes you can do things with GraphicConverter that you cannot do with other programs.

 - GIMP = GNU Image Manipulation Program

-GIMP is a drawing, illustration and photo editing program that was developed on Linux computers.
+GIMP is a drawing, illustration and photo editing program that was originally developed on Linux computers.
 Free download versions of the program are now available for Linux, Windows and Macintosh computers.

 Financial Warning ~ Your money may be in danger!

 For all of the above programs (except IrfanView) I tested the photo editing capabilities of the software using a few photographs taken with my camera.
 Photo A is a small replica of one of my test photos.
 My main objective when composing this shot was simply that I wanted many different objects and colours in the photo including something bright red.
 The camera's unprocessed RAW file type created a relatively dark photo.
 I made many duplicate copies of the downloaded photo file from the camera before I started playing around with the software programs.
 Sometimes I totally messed up in an unrecoverable way while experimenting with various menu items and potential workflows in a photo editing program.
-I would then have to start over again with a fresh copy of the original photo.
+I would then have to start all over again with a fresh copy of the original photo.

 With each of the photo editing programs I found one or more menu commands that allowed me to brighten and improve the colours in the photo (e.g. look for menu items such as levels, curves, exposure, brightness, enhance, adjust colour).
 I was able to crop (i.e. cut off) part of the top and right side of the test photo.
 I was able to resize (i.e. shrink) the remaining part of the photo to about one third of its original size.
-In all cases the final photo I was able to create with each of these shareware or free photo editing programs was very similar and of comparable quality to Photo Z.
+In all cases the final photo I was able to create with each of these shareware or free photo editing programs was of comparable quality to Photo Z.